ebi-webcomponents/nightingale/packages/protvista-zoomable/README.md

 }
 ```

+*Note*: The `svg` DOM element of your component needs to be assigned to `this.svg` whenever you create it.
+        It is in this point that `zoomable` attach the listeners of zoom/pan events.

 ## Base coordinates and Seq positions

 In this section I'll try to explain the coordinate system for _Nightingale_ components.